-- FSS no trim policy which includes: - No trimming or rectification work on any aspect of contamination FSS staff should only record and detain, it is the responsibility of the FBO to rectify and represent. - No rectification work, for quality reasons, as this is also the responsibility of the FBO. - carcases showing signs of pathology or contamination must not be health marked and should be detained for rectification by the FBO - where contamination on a series of carcases is persistent and represents a failure in the FBOs hygienic procedures, the OV should immediately be informed, to establish the cause and rectify the problem.
-This may involve the OV stopping the line to resolve the issue.
+- FSS no trim policy which includes: - No rectification work on any aspect of contamination FSS staff should only record and detain, it is the responsibility of the FBO to rectify and re-present for inspection; - No rectification work for quality reasons, as this is also the responsibility of the FBO; - carcases showing signs of pathology or contamination must not be health marked and should be detained for rectification by the FBO; - where contamination on a series of carcases is persistent and represents a failure in the FBOs hygienic procedures, the OV should immediately be informed, to establish the cause and rectify the problem.
+This may involve the OV stopping the line to resolve the issue;

-Note: All line stoppages should be recorded in the day book and in the enforcement programme form ENF 11-5
+Note: All line stoppages should be recorded in the day book and in the OWS Enforcement module.

-- the OV and MHI should continually monitor the activities of FBOs on line trimmers - the OV must discuss the dressing procedures and HACCP based plan with the FBO where persistent deficiencies are identified
+- the OV and OA should continuously monitor the activities of FBOs staff involved in the carcases rectification; - the OV must discuss the dressing procedures and HACCP based plan with the FBO where persistent deficiencies are identified.

-Note: Deficiencies in carcase dressing should be recorded using the AUD 9/1, AUD 9/2 (by the OV) and AUD 9/3 forms (by the FSS auditors)
+Note: Deficiencies in carcase dressing should be recorded by the OV using the AUD 9/1 form in red meat and the AUD 9/2 form in poultry that can be found in Chapter 9.